Battle of Castricum

 The Battle of Castricum (October 6, 1799) (Note: O.S.
 25 September.
-In Russian historiography it is also called the Battle of Bakkum.) saw a Franco-Batavian force defeat an Anglo-Russian force near Castricum, Netherlands, within the Anglo-Russian invasion of Holland.
-The battle was fought during the War of the Second Coalition against Revolutionary France between French–Batavian forces under the command of General Guillaume Brune (commander-in-chief) and Herman Willem Daendels (Note: As well as Dominique Vandamme, Louis Gouvion^{[fr]}, Jean Boudet and General Bonnom.) and British–Russian forces under the command of the Duke of York (commander-in-chief) and Ivan Essen.
+In Russian historiography it is also called the Battle of Bakkum.
+"Castricum" is sometimes spelled as Kastrikum.) saw a Franco-Batavian force defeat an Anglo-Russian force near Castricum, Netherlands, within the Anglo-Russian invasion of Holland.
+The battle was fought during the War of the Second Coalition against Revolutionary France between French–Batavian forces under the command of generals Guillaume Brune (commander-in-chief) and Herman Willem Daendels (Note: As well as Dominique Vandamme, Louis Gouvion^{[fr]}, Jean Boudet and General Bonhomme.
+Daendels led the right wing.) and British–Russian forces under the command of the Duke of York (commander-in-chief) and General Ivan Essen.
 (Note: Also Sir James Pulteney (second-in-command), Sir Ralph Abercromby, Sir David Dundas and Alexander Sedmoratsky^{[ru]}.)
 The Castricum battle and its strategic outcome put an end to any hopes for the invasion's success.

 At the Battle of Bergen on 19 September 1799, Brune defeated the Anglo-Russian forces piecemeal.
 At the battle of Castricum, in accordance with York's dispositions, the Russians launched an offensive in the center and pushed back the numerically inferior French advance units, dislodging them from their strong position around the village of Bakkum.
 However, they were soon counterattacked by Brune, who quickly concentrated far superior forces and recaptured the position, inflicting heavy losses.
-The Russians barely held out, but the arrival of British reinforcements halted the advance of the exhausted French and Batavians, and the inspired Russians pushed them back behind that position.
+On Brune's right flank, the Batavians were attacked by British forces and were pushed back from their advanced positions in the villages of Limmen and Akersloot, but the outcome of this specific clash remained in the balance throughout the engagement.
+The high wind gusts from the North Sea, which blew the sounds of gunfire in the opposite direction, prevented Essen from hearing it and thus from delivering reinforcements to his vanguard more quickly.
+The Russians barely held out, but the late arrival of the British and the remaining Russian reinforcements halted the advance of the exhausted French and Batavians, and the inspired Russians pushed them back behind that position.
 Brune failed to defeat the Russians and the British alternately.